kborisov00/express-webpack-plugin/README.md

 # Express.js Webpack Plugin
-> Hot reload for your webpack-bundled express application without adding any code to the application's source code
+> Hot reload for your webpack-bundled express application

 ### How To Use It
 - install the package using npm / yarn